The why stops evaporating between spec and ticket

 If these feel uncomfortably specific, this is the kind of starting room we built this page to explain.

 You do not get a magic autonomous worker.
-You get a shared room with named AI roles, visible context, and reviewable artifacts.
+You get a shared room with named AI teammates, visible context, and reviewable artifacts.

 The customer signal and debate that shaped the spec rarely travel cleanly into the tickets.